View Poker TDA Rules, Procedures, & Addendum

 Players may not miss a hand.
-If a player declares intent to rebuy before a hand, he is playing chips behind and must make the re-buy.
+Players declaring intent to rebuy before a hand are playing chips behind and must make the re-buy.

 28: Rabbit Hunting

-Rabbit hunting or revealing cards that would have come if the hand had not ended is not allowed.
+Rabbit hunting (revealing cards that would have come if the hand had not ended) is not allowed.

 Player Present / Eligible for Hand

-A player must be at his seat when the last card is dealt on the initial deal in order to have a live hand.
-A player not then at his seat is dealt in, he may not look at his cards, and the hand is immediately killed after the initial deal.
-His blinds and antes are posted and if dealt the stud bring-in card he posts the bring-in.
-A player must be at his seat to call time.
-“At your seat” means within reach of your chair.
-This rule is not intended to encourage players being out of their seats while in a hand.
-In stud, house rules may require additional cards be dealt to the killed hand in some situations.
+To have a live hand, players must be at their seats when the last card is dealt to all players on the initial deal.
+Players not then at their seats may not look at their cards which are killed immediately.
+Their posted blinds and antes forfeit to the pot and an absent player dealt the stud bring-in card posts the bring-in.
+Players must be at their seats to call for a clock (Rule 29).
+“At your seat” means in reach of your chair.
+This rule is not intended to encourage players to be out of their seats while in a hand.

-Players with live hands (including players all-in or otherwise finished betting) must remain at the table until the showdown concludes.
+Players with live hands (including players all-in or otherwise finished betting) must remain at the table for all betting rounds and showdown.
 Leaving the table is incompatible with protecting your hand and following the action, and is subject to penalty.

 Button / Blinds

 32: Dead Button